 The best thing for many is to get a passive income alongside the main income.

 When it comes to saving money, it is important to pay your bills as soon as you can.

-Bills quickly become much more expensive as soon as late fees and interest begin to arrive.
-These extra costs can add up and quickly ruin a lot of your savings.
+Bills quickly become much more expensive as soon as late fees and interest begin to add on.
+These extra costs can add up quickly and eat into a lot of your savings.

-Try to keep up to date with bills as soon as you have the opportunity if you are behind.
+Try to keep up to date with bills as soon as you have the opportunity in case you are behind.

-When you are broke and trying to save money, it is a good idea to set the amount you want to save aside as soon as you receive money in your account – whether it is a salary, scholarship, gifts from a birthday or the likes.
+When you are broke and trying to save money, it is a good idea to set an amount you want to save aside, as soon as you receive money in your account – whether it is a salary, scholarship, gifts from a birthday or any other source.

 You should always pay yourself before you pay others.

-If you struggle to always end up touching your savings amount, you can try to move the money to an account that is hidden in an online bank – or to a completely different bank to get the money out of sight from everyday life.
+If you always end up using some of your savings amount to just make ends meet, you can try to move the savings money to an account that is hard to access – like hidden in an online bank or a completely different account, to get the money out of sight from everyday life.